synceye/sync_core/README.md

 sync_core is a framework that has everything to start a simple server, it will be updated constantly, there are a lot of errors and bugs.
 If you are a developer, feel free to fork my project and remake it. :)

 ## Sponsor
 FireLion Hosting is a really cheap but really good hosting.
-Rent a FiveM server and download sync_core at https://www.firelion-hosting.com/ and get a 25% discount with code `sync25`!
+Rent a FiveM server and download sync_core at https://www.firelion-hosting.com/ and get a 25% or 30% discount with codes `sync25` & `sync30`!

 ![](https://www.firelion-hosting.com/images/logo/logo.png)